TravelSizedLions/kleptool-package-manager/README.md

 ### Motivation

-There is no "Git for Package Management" yet, but there should be.
+There is no "Git, but for Package Management" yet, but there should be.

-If you're writing...
+If you are preparing to write:

 - A python tool
 - A web or mobile application
-- A .NET or Rust application
+- A .NET application
+- A Rust server
-- Or something an unironic PHP-enjoyer would want to write in PHP
+- Or something an unironic PHP enjoyer would want to write in PHP

-...then you've already got a package ecosystem that suits for needs.
+Then you've already got a package ecosystem that suits your needs.
 Why would you ever use or need a package management system that isn't tailored to your language of choice?

-Well, what if you're writing a tool in multiple languages?
+What if you're writing a tool in multiple languages?
 What if one or more of those languages have a small following and don't have a dedicated package manager or a community big enough or experienced enough to build one?

 An experienced developer might retort, mentioning that language agnostic dependency management tools like Gradle and Maven make it possible to manage dependencies and run builds for language contexts other than the Java landscape they were born in.
 In their minds such tools already exist.

-However, these tools are almost always written with a specific language context in mind, then adapted to other language contexts later.
+However, these tools are almost always written with a specific language context in mind, then adapted to other languages later.

 Well, what if one's dependencies include build tools and design tools with release versions numbered by year, or that have a GUI component?
 Or what if they're just some github repo a community member dumped on Reddit at some point with no official release version?
 What if you don't really have much choice if you want or need to write your software in that limited environment?
 And what if the target versions you have to work with are such comforting values as `v0.0.1-alpha`, `>= sufjw0n9273lklksjf72kdfjsy8`, `feature-x-branch-do-not-merge`, or my personal favorite, `latest`.

 If you've run into this, then you've probably done hobby development at some point in your life.
-You use languages and tools with small, scrappy, dedicated communities that may not have the time or the energy to build proper CI/CD for their projects, and certainly don't have the capacity to write their own packaging toolset.
+You have ended up using languages and libraries with small, scrappy, dedicated communities that may not have the time or the energy to build proper CI/CD for their projects, and certainly don't have the capacity to write their own packaging toolset.

+#### Case Study #1: Godot & Games Development

 Personally, I know this pain from wanting to develop games.
-Most game engines come with either limited (and proprietary) dependency management or basically none at all.
+Most game engines come with either limited (and proprietary) dependency management or none at all.

-If they do have a way to get and install dependencies:
+If there is a way to get and install dependencies:
 - It's not recursive, so it has no concept of transitive dependencies
 - Or if it is, it doesn't handle resolving version constraints on those transitive dependencies
 - Or if they do, the packages that support these things are locked behind the paywall of a proprietary asset store